In 2021, Setupad presented one of the industry’s most advanced and unmatched tools– the Yield Formula, available through our client dashboard.

-We are proud to present our long-term vision fulfilled as a simple mathematical representation that shows and explains to our publishers what influences the revenue growth, where it comes from, and how to unlock the full potential of the website’s power to generate ad revenue.
+Years of testing and our long-term vision resulted in a simple mathematical representation that shows our publishers what influences revenue growth, where it comes from, and how to unlock the full potential of the website’s power to generate ad revenue.

 What is the Yield Formula?